 When you think about stress in the workplace, there are many things that come to mind – an overly-demanding boss, co-workers that don’t do their job, tight deadlines, etc. Have you ever considered, however, that stress can be literally coming through the walls and air-ducts of your office?
 There’s some research that suggests that this may also be the case (since the above mentioned stress-generators are well-known and well-established sources of stress).

-According to research by Albert P. Kruger and David S. Sobel, the concentration of negative ions in the air and the ratio of positive and negative ions in the environment can affect plants and animals.
+research by Albert P. Kruger and David S. Sobel, the concentration of negative ions in the air and the ratio of positive and negative ions in the environment can affect plants and animals.
 Negative ions have a positive effect on the human body, while positively ionized molecules demonstrate an adverse effect.
 Therefore, if we look into to the modern day environment it’s possible to explain how negative ions can help us when it comes to reducing stress in the workplace.

 Most of us work in office buildings, under a constant flow of air conditioning and, often times, sitting in front of a computer screen for hours every day.
 These conditions are perfect to create an environment that is depleted of negative ions and, at the same time, produces high levels of positive ions.